artsy/artsy.github.io/_posts/2022-09-07-quick-tips-to-speed-up-ci.markdown

 `yarn test src/utils` and `yarn test src/routes`, and have both processes allocate a pool of memory to complete each (smaller) subset of tasks.
-Because each process has its own memory pool the performance characteristics are generally better, and thus speed up the overall time required to run our tests.
-To run each of these commands scoped to a particular folder is easy enough, but in a CI environment this is somewhat cumbersome; we'd need to define two new jobs and then the conditions in which they run, increasing the scope and complexity of our configuration file.
+Because each process has its own memory pool the performance characteristics are generally better, and thus the overall time required to run our tests is reduced / decreased.
+Running each of these commands scoped to a particular folder is easy enough, but in a CI environment this is somewhat cumbersome; we'd need to define two new jobs and then the conditions in which they run, increasing the scope and complexity of our configuration file.

-This is where Jest's new sharding feature comes into play, which taps nicely into most modern CI runners.
+This is where [Jest's new sharding feature][sharding] comes into play, which taps nicely into most modern CI runners.
 Using a hypothetical app containing 100 tests, here's a quick example of how it works:

 ```bash
 $ yarn jest --shard 1/5